prathameshnium/PICA-Python-Instrument-Control-and-Automation/CONTRIBUTING.md

 Make sure you're running the test suite locally.
 It's a good idea to do this before you start making changes to ensure that everything is working correctly.

+### Coding Style Guide

+PICA adheres to [PEP 8](https://www.python.org/dev/peps/pep-0008/) for Python code style.
+Please ensure your contributions follow these guidelines.
+You can use tools like `flake8` or `black` to help format your code.

 ### Implement your fix or feature

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first:

 ### Make a Pull Request

+Once you've made your changes and tested them locally, you're ready to create a Pull Request (PR).
+A good PR makes it easy for maintainers to understand and review your changes.
+Please include:

+*   **A clear and concise title:** Summarize the main purpose of your PR.
+*   **Detailed description:** Explain the problem your PR solves, how you solved it, and any significant design decisions.
+*   **References to issues:** Link to any related issues (e.g., "Fixes #123" or "Closes #456").
+*   **Testing done:** Describe how you tested your changes.

 At this point, you should switch back to your main branch and make sure it's up to date with the latest upstream version of PICA.